 The Vampire Tetra is also called Water wolf, Dogteeth Tetra, Dogtooth Characin, Sabretooth Tigerfish, Payara Vampire, Characin, payara fish, and Vampire Fish

 The fishermen identified Payara Vampire as a game fish.
 The fish belongs to Cynodontidae family.
 Its genus name is Hydrolycus and consists of four species.
 Collectively these species are called Pirandirá or Payara.
 Its common names are Payara Characin.
 Vampire Tetra, Vampire Characin, and Sabre-Toothed Tiger Fish.

 Vampire Fish is extremely difficult to rare and maintain.
 They exist in clean, fast-flowing rivers wherever the water is turbulent, together with rapids and the base of waterfalls.

 Large public aquariums are suitable to keep this large predatory fish.
 As the fish mature their habitat requirement is varied.
-Juveniles live in less turbulent water while adults live in under fast-moving currents like a base of waterfalls.
+Also, juveniles live in less turbulent water while adults live under fast-moving currents like a base of waterfalls.

 What does a Vampire Tetra eat?

 Vampire Tetra mainly prefers to eat Fishes, Shrimps, and Worms.
-Below shows a list of food items that the love to eat.
+Below shows a list of food items that they love to eat.

 - Feeder fish